lencx/ChatGPT/README.md

 ---

 **This is an unofficial project solely intended for personal learning and research.
 Since the ChatGPT desktop application was open-sourced, it has garnered a lot of attention, and I want to thank everyone for their support.
-However, as the project progressed, two issues have arisen that greatly impact its future development:**
+However, as the project progressed, two issues have arisen that greatly impact its future development.
+I Edited this here wassup wasupp emoji of a horse!!!!!:**

 - **Some individuals have repackaged and sold it for profit.**
 - **The name and icon of ChatGPT could potentially lead to infringement disputes.**